SIMATICmeetsLinux/IOT2050-SmartFarming-Application/docs/SIMATIC_IOT2050_setting_up.md

 **Ethernet Cable:** For an Ethernet Connection between the Engineering Station and the SIMATIC IOT2050 in order to establish a SSH connection and to download the Eclipse projects an Ethernet cable is required.

+**UART cable (optional, but recommended):** To establish a serial connection to the IOT2050 in order to get into the u-boot shell a 3.3V USB-UART cable is needed.
+There are many hardware possibilities, good experiences were made with [this cable](https://de.rs-online.com/web/p/entwicklungstool-zubehor/0429307).

 **DisplayPort Cable (Male-Male) and Monitor:** If you would like to have local connection to the SIMATIC IOT2050, you need to have DisplayPort Cable, a monitor that supports DisplayPort.
 As alternative an **active** DP-HDMI converter can be used.

 **Keyboard:** If you would like to have local connection to the SIMATIC IOT2050, you need to have a keyboard connected to IOT2050.